 Best Management Practices

-Best Management Practices (BMPs) are activities and structural systems that treat or remove pollutants before they reach waterways, as well as conserve water resources.
+Best Management Practices (BMPs) are activities and structural systems that treat or remove pollutants before they reach waterways and/or conserve water resources.
 You can do many of them yourself or with the guidance of our experts.

 When it rains or snows, the water that doesn’t infiltrate the soil becomes stormwater runoff, flowing over flat surfaces like roads, parking lots, and rooftops into storm drains, then into lakes and rivers.
 It frequently carries pollutants with it, such as pet waste, eroded soil, and de-icing salt.
 These are a big threat to lakes and rivers.
 Native plant gardens, rain gardens, and stabilized shorelines are best management practices that can help water soak in and filter more stormwater runoff.